dimapaloskin/depy/README.md

 ...
 ```

 You can use ```depy cache``` to recreate the cache without any package manager.
-Makes sense to add this this script to the "postinstall" section.
+Makes sense to add this script to the "postinstall" section.
 It is a good way to avoid an unnecessary package manager launch after installing new dependencies.

 In this case, your modified package.json will be: